Home » Getting Started » Info for New Saddle Hunters

 Before you buy anything, make a decision on the system you are going to pursue.
 Buying a “saddle hunting kit” from a random supplier is probably not a good idea.
 For example, most kits are missing the most important safety component they need: a Lifeline.

 • If you are starting from scratch, JRB’s recommendation is a Universal System, which can be used with any method.
-If you later decide to make a change, you can always cut the rope in half and build a 2nd system; the opposite is not true.
+If you later decide to make a change, you can always shorten the rope.

 • If you already own a quality rappel rope, you might want to start with a shorter system and consider a Universal System in the future.